HendRamadan1/creditFraudDetection/README.md

 The project applies several object-oriented design patterns to keep the structure modular and maintainable:

 * **Abstract Factory Pattern**: Used to instantiate different types of models in a unified interface.
+* **Factory Pattern**: Helps encapsulate the logic of object creation for different model types.
 * **Builder Pattern**: Used to configure machine learning pipelines step by step.
+* **Observer Pattern**: Can be extended for tracking evaluation metrics and triggering updates in the UI.
 * **Strategy Pattern**: Applied for switching between different preprocessing or modeling techniques.

 These patterns help in managing complexity and enhancing flexibility when testing different models and workflows.